awslabs/slapo/README.md

 <!--- Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved. -->
 <!--- SPDX-License-Identifier: Apache-2.0  -->

-# Slapo: Schedule Language for Large Model Training
+# Slapo: A Schedule Language for Large Model Training

 Slapo is a schedule language for progressive optimization of large deep learning model training.